solarisDigitalAssets/docs/docs/API_Guide.md

 ### Account Balance

 The Account resource provided by the API contains the `balance` attribute, which represents the Account Balance.
 Accounts start with having a balance of 0.

 Every successfully processed Transaction increases or decreases the Account Balance by creating corresponding Ledger Entries.
 As such the Account Balance equals to the sum of all Ledger Entries of this Account.

+### Account Available Balance

+Whenever a Transaction that transfers funds out of the Account is requested, for example Withdrawal or Transfer, the Account Balance is not immediately reduced.
+It is only when the Transaction is approved by the Customer or the Partner, and then processed by the platform, the corresponding Account Balance is updated.

+At the same time, even though after requesting a Transaction the Account Balance didn't change, it does not mean that all of it can be spent, as there is a pending Transaction in the processing pipeline.

+To mitigate that and improve user experience, every Account also exposes the `available_balance` attribute, which represents the current Account Available Balance.

+The Account Available Balance displays how much can be spent by the next requested Transaction.

 See: